mobi-css/getmobicss.com/src/docs/get-mobi-css.md

 ## Download

-You can download Mobi.css in the [release page](https://github.com/mobi-css/mobi.css/releases).
+You can download Mobi.css in [this page](https://github.com/mobi-css/mobi.css/releases).

 Once downloaded, unzip the compressed folder to see the structure of (the compiled) Mobi.css.
 You'll see something like this: